SumiGovindaraju/academy_awards_dataset/README.md

 # Awards
+Fork: Generates a CSV file with all the data

 This is the dataset for Academy Awards winners and nominees.
 Enjoy!

 *Note*: In the early years, some awards are given to people regardless of any specific movie.